The movie Safe from an MCS perspective

 Carol continues to get worse herself and moves into the vacant porcelain dome house.
 The movie ends with Carol facing dwindling hope of a recovery in quiet desperation.

-MCS details in the movie
+MCS details in the film

 Todd Haynes did his homework when he wrote the script.
 He met with several people from the Los Angeles MCS community and from Wimberley, Texas.
 The first half of the movie is an accurate description of what it can be like to get sick with MCS.
 There is a wealth of details taken from real-life MCS stories.